 These Hamburg communes, and similar places all over Germany, were mostly peaceful.
 Some political movements developed in communes, including the ‘Alternative Liste’ which became part of the ‘Greens’ a bit later, who even made it into the Bundestag.
 But not everything was positive.

 Children growing up in communes, like the one in Haubenlerchenweg, may have gotten an overdose of what was considered political correctness during those times.
-Some of them are far more conservative today, including the author of these lines, who left Haubenlerchenweg in 1978, as a 13-year-old, in order to live in Mexico City with his mother.
+Some of them are far more conservative today, including the author of these lines, who left Haubenlerchenweg in 1978, as a 13-year-old, in order to live in Mexico City.